sz7kow/frontend-mentor-solutions/README.md

 # Frontend Mentor

-A collection of solutions for Frontend Mentor challenges.
+A collection of solutions to the Frontend Mentor challenges.

 ## Table of contents